smarty/changelog/cloud/us-reverse-geo-api.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## 0.24.13 - 2025-05-22
+We are beginning our phased rollout of us-reverse-geo-api 2025.05.C.
+This process is scheduled to be completed by 2025-05-23 00:00:00 UTC.
+Some customers may notice slightly inconsistent results between subsequent calls for the same inputs.
+This is expected behavior.

+### Changed:

+- Latest upstream data.

 ## 0.24.4 - 2023-06-27

 ### Changed: